-The easiest way to tell if your jet ski battery is bad is by listening to the engine area when you start your jet ski.
+The easiest way to tell if your battery is bad is by listening to the engine area when you try to start.

 Can You Recharge A Jet Ski Battery and How Often?

-Jet ski batteries are rechargeable, but they will die and won’t recharge if you don’t use your jet ski for 4+ months.
+Jet ski batteries are rechargeable, but they will die and won’t recharge if you don’t use your machine for 4+ months.

-It’s best to recharge your jet ski battery every 3 months that you don’t ride.
+It’s best to recharge your battery every 3 months that you don’t ride.

-So if you don’t ride your jet ski in August and September you should charge your battery at least once in October.
+So if you don’t ride you in August and September, you should charge your battery at least once in October.

-No, your jet ski does not have a battery switch and does not need one either.
+No, your watercraft does not have a battery switch and does not need one either.

-The reason why your jet ski battery dies is not that the jet ski is always pulling a little power, but instead, it’s because the lead-acid battery goes flat if it’s not being used regularly.
+The reason why your jet ski battery dies is not that the thing is always pulling a little power, but instead, it’s because the lead-acid battery go flat if it’s not being used regularly.

-If you ride your jet ski all the time, the battery stays active and lasts for a long time because it’s being used.
+If you ride all the time, the battery stays active and lasts for a long time because it’s being used.
 However, when you leave it to sit for too long, it goes flat, and adding a battery switch doesn’t fix this.

 Instead of a battery switch, consider getting a solar charger.
 When you’re not riding, hook up the solar charger, and it will keep the battery active and lasting for longer.
 See how I have my solar charger set up on my jet ski.